 Can I join the A2 Milk Class Action?

-• Purchased Australian or New Zealand shares either on the ASX or NZX in The A2 Milk Company Limited (ASX:A2M and NZX:ATM) before 19 August 2020 and held them until at least after 28 September 2020.
+Purchased Australian or New Zealand shares in The A2 Milk Company Limited on the ASX, NZSX, or Cboe Australia (formerly, Chi-X Australia) (ASX:A2M, CXA:A2M and NZX:ATM) before 19 August 2020 and held them until at least after 28 September 2020.

 If you meet this criteria, you may be entitled to compensation, and you are encouraged to register for the A2 Milk Class Action.